New Bridewell Guide

 Please read the Action in Case of Fire notice in your flat or on your corridor and make sure you have familiarised yourself with fire exit routes from your room and from communal parts of the residence.

 The Residence is equipped with fire and smoke alarms, and with fire fighting equipment.
 This equipment must not be tampered with.
 All study bedrooms are equipped with smoke detectors and some are linked to the automatic fire alarm.
 These are very sensitive and are easily set off.
 False alarms cause disruption and annoyance to all other residents.
 False alarms also put lives at risk.
 If the fire and rescue service is dealing with a false alarm, they can’t go to help those in need at a real emergency, such as a fire or road traffic collision.
 Please do all you can to limit false alarms.
 The most common cause of false fire alarms is cooking setting off corridor alarms because the kitchen door has been propped open.
 The highest fire risks arise from cooking being left unattended or students using dirty pans especially grill pans.

 Fire exit doors/routes must be kept free from obstruction at all times.
 Do not obstruct corridors and stairs.
 These must be clear so that in the event of a fire rapid exit from buildings is possible.
 This is one reason why bikes are not to be brought into buildings.
 Anything found to be obstructing a fire exit may be removed into storage without notice.
 The covering of fire safety signs is also prohibited.

-First Aid Boxes are located in the Management Office and in each senior resident flat.
+First Aid Boxes are located in the Management Office.

 |Gardens and grounds||